 4. Road Map Delivery

 Finally, we’ll reconvene for 90 minutes to walk you through that plan and discuss options for implementation.

 When crafting your plan, we’ll take into consideration both your internal resources (staff available to play a role in implementation) and your marketing budget to be sure your Industrial Marketing Road Map is executable.
-We’ll also include options for how to get it done:

 Your Industrial Marketing Road Map will lay the foundation for a results-oriented marketing program that eliminates guesswork and avoids wasted time and money.

 One last note: We fully guarantee this $7500 strategy project.
 If you’re not happy with your Road Map, pay us what you thought it was worth or pay us nothing at all.
-For the record, no one has ever taken us up on the offer.

 Phase One Implementation